-I have driven passed the gorgeous Rickford Chapel SO many times.
+I have driven past the gorgeous Rickford Chapel SO many times.
 Ever since I was at Bath Spa University.

 Which, admittedly, was some time ago now.
 But, I never knew what it was.

-Imagine driving passed an incredible building for nearly a decade and not knowing its name?!
+Imagine driving past an incredible building for nearly a decade and not knowing its name?!

 Every time I would drive by, I would say to myself “I have to find out where this is”.